halogenandtoast/oath/README.md

 - Doesn't automatically add routes to your application
 - Doesn't force you to use engine based controllers or views
 - Doesn't require you to make changes to your user model

+## Documentation

+You can read the full documentation at [rubydoc](http://rubydoc.info/github/halogenandtoast/monban)

 ## Installation